Management & Relationship Wellness

 - Developing management abilities that have high impact on employees’ emotional wellness and work performance.

-- Managing employees with mental illness and/or addictions issues.
+- Managing employees with mental illness.

 - Managing difficult employees.